Welcome to today's edition of the Rush 24-7 podcast.

 Speaker of the House, and everybody knows it.

-And the Speaker of the House is saying, no need to do immigration reform anyway, because the president won't enforce the law if he doesn't like it.
+And the Speaker of the House is saying, eh, no need to do immigration reform anyway, because the president won't enforce the law if he doesn't like it.

-That to me is bombshell profound.
+That, to me, is bombshell profound.

 Next logical step, impeachment proceedings.